jagregory/abrash-black-book/index.md

         -   [Circular Lists](15-03.html#Heading5)
         -   [Hi/Lo in 24 Bytes](15-04.html#Heading6)

-    16. [Chapter 16—There Ain’t No Such Thing as the Fastest Code](16-01.html#Heading1)
+    16. [Chapter 16—There Ain't No Such Thing as the Fastest Code](16-01.html#Heading1)
         -   [Lessons Learned in the Pursuit of the Ultimate Word Counter](16-01.html#Heading2)